Sonoran-Software/Sonoran-Store-Docs/five-bundle.md

 - Vehicle Rescue
 - Water Monitor
 - Weapon Lanyard

+## Where can I find vehicle livery/lighting/texture templates?
+For templates available you will find a `Templates` folder in the keymaster resource download.
+If there is not a template for your desired vehicle, there is not one available for that vehicle at this time.
+All Redneck Mods vehicles have been updated on `January 10th, 2023` to have the complete list of available templates.

 ## Cancelations and Refunds
 ### Where can I cancel my subscription?